Jarret Stoll: Los Angeles Kings

 On June 29, 2008, Stoll was traded to the Los Angeles Kings (along with Matt Greene) in exchange for Ľubomír Višňovský.
 On September 5, the Kings signed Stoll to a four-year contract worth $14.4 million.
 In 2008–09, Stoll scored 18 goals with 23 assists for 41 points.
-On April 22, 2012, he scored the series-winning goal in overtime to eliminate the Vancouver Canucks—the winners of the Presidents' Trophy—in Game 5 of the Western Conference Quarter-finals.
+On April 22, 2012, he scored the series-winning goal in overtime to eliminate the Vancouver Canucks—the winners of the Presidents' Trophy—in game five of the Western Conference Quarter-final.

 On June 11, 2012, Stoll won his first Stanley Cup with the Los Angeles Kings, their first championship in history of the franchise, against the New Jersey Devils.
 Subsequently, he signed a three-year, $9.75 million contract on June 25 to remain with the Kings.
-On June 13, 2014, Stoll won his second Stanley Cup with the Kings, in Game 5 against the New York Rangers.
+On June 13, 2014, Stoll won his second Stanley Cup with the Kings, in game five against the New York Rangers.